Luc6i/CleareNova/README.md

+CleareNova ✨

+An enhanced batch script to optimize Windows with targeted cache cleanup 🚀

-🌟 About cleare
+🌟 About CleareNova

-cleare is an enhanced fork of MilesthoN's original cleare, reimagined by Luc6i to streamline Windows performance.
-This batch script selectively clears program caches, boosting system efficiency without touching sensitive data like log-in sessions or network settings.
-With a focus on simplicity and speed, cleare is actively maintained with frequent updates to ensure compatibility and performance. 🛠️
+CleareNova is a powerful fork of MilesthoN's cleare, reengineered by Luc6i to deliver a lightweight, efficient solution for Windows optimization.
+This batch script focuses on clearing program-specific caches, boosting system performance without touching sensitive data like log-in sessions or network settings.
+Actively maintained with frequent updates, CleareNova is designed for simplicity and speed. 🛠️